Graph Isomorphism: Mixed-Integer Convex Optimization from First-Order Methods

 Clique and star detection likewise do not have much impact for symmetric graphs.
 In contrast to the fixings, they are very cheap and thus also do not negatively effect the performance.
 On the asymmetric instances, the proposed method benefits a lot from clique and star detection.
 Notable exception is the \texttt{exact} set.
 The reason is that it is the only set which does, in fact, include non-regular graphs.
 The assumption of regularity is crucial for the clique and star detection to be effective.

 In Figures \ref{fig:sts_summary} to \ref{fig:iso_r01N_summary}, we showcase the number of solved instances over time for the different methods on a selection of families.
-On the left side, we compare all methods.
-Boscia with DFS and the star detection has overall the best performance of all variants and it is thus the chosen method for the comparison plots.
+On the left side, we compare the different methods.
+Boscia with DFS and the star detection has overall the best performance of all variants and it is thus the chosen method for the comparison plots, denoted just as Boscia.
 On right, we compare the different versions of Boscia.
-The baseline is standard Boscia with best-lowerbound-search and without any preprocessing.
+The baseline is standard Boscia with best-lower-bound search and without any preprocessing.
+By Boscia, we denote Boscia with DFS and the star detection enabled like on the left side.
 The DFS\_left variant is the depth-first-search but favoring the left child, so fixing an entry to zero.
 Given the structure of the Birkhoff polytope, this is predictably not as performant as favouring the right child.

-On the \texttt{sts} family, (Figure~\ref{fig:sts_summary}), only our method is able to solve a significant amount of instances, the MIP approach solves few instances, while both penalty and spectral heuristics are not able to solve any instance.
+On the \texttt{sts} family, shown in Figure~\ref{fig:sts_summary}, only our method is able to solve a significant amount of instances, neither of the other approaches solved any instance.
 The graphs in this family are sparse but exhibit low symmetry.
 The penalty and spectral methods generally benefit from symmetry and struggle on more asymmetric instances.
 We also observe from Figure~\ref{fig:sts_boscia_summary} that clique detection makes a significant performance difference.

 The same behavior can be observed for the \texttt{usr} family on Figure~\ref{fig:usr_summary}.
 The MIP performs better here than on the \texttt{sts} family, but is not competitive.
 This graph family is the densest one in our benchmark, so this could account for performance of the MIP approach.